fastlane/docs/docs/generated/actions/match_nuke.md

   `include_all_certificates` | Include all matching certificates in the provisioning profile.
 Works only for the 'development' provisioning profile type | `false`
   `certificate_id` | Select certificate by id.
 Useful if multiple certificates are stored in one place | `force_for_new_certificates` | Renew the provisioning profiles if the certificate count on the developer portal has changed.
 Works only for the 'development' provisioning profile type.
 Requires 'include_all_certificates' option to be 'true' | `false`
+  `renew_expired_certs` | Automatically renew expired certificates.
+Note: to renew `developer_id` and `developer_id_installer` certificates you must log in with the Account Holder account by using username and password; App Store Connect API key doesn't work in this case.
+The expired certificate is removed from the match storage and a new one is created, but the old certificate is not revoked on the Apple Developer Portal — run `fastlane match nuke` if you need to free up certificate slots | `false`
   `skip_confirmation` | Disables confirmation prompts during nuke, answering them with yes | `false` `safe_remove_certs` | Remove certs from repository during nuke without revoking them on the developer portal | `false` `skip_docs` | Skip generation of a README.md for the created git repository | `false`